Stanko/Stanko.github.io/content/blog/2025-02-10-the-tiny-book-of-great-joys.md

 [![Application showing code and the 3D model](/img/tiny-book/model-code.png)](https://studio.replicad.xyz/workbench?from-url=https://muffinman.io/img/tiny-book/model.js)

-But I ditched the 3D printed spine used the technique called *pamphlet stitch* which works great when you have only two signatures.
-It made signatures way more tight than when I connected them separately to 3D printed spine.
+But I ditched the 3D printed spine and used the technique called *pamphlet stitch*, which works great when you have only two signatures.
+It made signatures way more tight than when I connected them separately to the 3D printed spine.

 ![Two book signatures sewn together using pamphlet stich](/img/tiny-book/pamphlet-stich.jpg)